dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“Katey's the hottest bookworm you'll ever meet.
-If you took all the books that she's read and piled them in a stack, you could climb to the Milky Way.” - Amor Towles
+“I have all the books I could need, and what more could I need than books?” - Catherynne M. Valente
 </i>
 </blockquote>